Cuts and grazes

 - Get help.
 If the cut is deep you need to get an adult to help.
 Send someone else if possible or, if your friend can walk, take her to her home or teacher, or to the nearest trusted adult.

 If you are the person who has been injured, ask mum when you last had a tetanus shot (injection).
 The bugs that cause tetanus live in the ground.
 If your tetanus shots are not up to date, it will be a good idea to see your doctor and arrange one.
-(You will probably have had some when you were a baby and another one before you started school.
-If you have had all of these, you will not need another one until you are about 15 years old.)

 Get the injured person to clean the cut and put on the dressing if possible, or put your hand in a plastic bag (if you haven't got plastic gloves) so that your skin does not touch their blood.
+Have a look at our topic First aid - bleeding.

 It is possible for germs in someone else's blood to get into your body if you touch some blood when you have any scratches, tiny cuts or grazes on your hands and arms, so this is just to make sure that you are keeping safe.
 Most people who touch someone else's blood do not get an infection, but it is best to take a lot of care, so that you can be sure you are not at risk.